openstack/openstack-manuals/doc/networking-guide/source/adv-config-subnet-pools.rst

 the future.

 With IPv6 it is a little different.
 It is not practical to count individual addresses.
-To avoid rediculously large numbers, the quota is expressed in the number of /64 subnets which can be allocated.
+To avoid ridiculously large numbers, the quota is expressed in the number of /64 subnets which can be allocated.
 For example, with a default_quota of 3, I might get 2001:db8:c18e:c05a::/64, 2001:db8:221c:8ef3::/64, and still have room to allocate one more prefix